havisk/Node-and-HTTP/README.md

 #
 #Response
 ##With GET
-###with index.html, and aboutus.html, should html for pages
+###with index.html, and aboutus.html, should show html for pages
 ###Any other .html should return 'error page not found'
 ###other extensions besides .html should show 'error not and html file'
 #